 A-HA The Sun Always Shines On TV – Extended Version (1985)

-Despite being labelled a group that only teenage girls would be interested in, from the beginning, A-HA were always so much more than just the catchy pop of ‘Take On Me’.
-‘The Sun Always Shines On TV’ revealed a lyrical dark while musically, the combination of synths and edgy guitar actually put them in the same league as ULTRAVOX and ASSOCIATES.
-This rarer first ‘Extended Version’ made the most of the powerful instrumentation and added even more drama to an already dramatic number with a slow solemn piano intro.
+Despite being labelled a teenybop group, from the beginning A-HA were always so much more than just the catchy pop of ‘Take On Me’.
+‘The Sun Always Shines On TV’ revealed a lyrical darkness while the combination of synths and edgy guitar put them in the same league as ULTRAVOX and ASSOCIATES.
+This rarer first ‘Extended Version’ made the most of the powerful instrumentation and added more drama with a slow solemn piano intro.
 And just listen to that emotive string synth solo…

 Available on the deluxe album ‘Hunting High & Low’ via Rhino Entertainment